 Getting UX research right.

-User experience (UX) research is an immensely powerful tool that helps us understand the people who uses our products and services.
-It helps us to challenge biases, generate empathy, and understand what people truly need.
-We generate quantitative data (such as website analytics) and qualitative data (such as interviews and workshops) to help us understand what would really help users before we invest time and money into building a finished product.
+User experience (UX) research is an immensely powerful tool that helps us to understand the people who use our products and services.
+It helps us to challenge biases, generate empathy and to understand what people truly need.
+We generate quantitative data (such as website analytics) and qualitative data (such as interviews and workshops) to help us to understand what would really help users before we invest time and money into building a finished product.

 Here are some of the most common challenges faced in user research, and the processes and attitudes we apply at Qrious to mitigate them.

 Striking the right balance.

 It is vital that user research hits the ‘Goldilocks zone’ - narrow enough to be useful, whilst also broad enough to respond to changing circumstances and unexpected insights.
 Just right.

 Overly narrow research tends to happen when a project relies heavily on the experiences and prejudices of a business and the researcher.
 Often, it means only looking at a small fraction of the available data, so the full picture isn’t clear.
 It can also involve starting from a fixed and unmovable position - “how can we solve this specific problem?" - whilst remaining blind to other challenges which may be of equal or greater significance.
 What we think is the problem might be a symptom rather than the cause.
 Read how we Fall in love with problems.

 UX researchers want to identify needs and solve problems.
 They also typically work under tight financial and time pressures, and multiple projects at once.
 In these circumstances it is perhaps understandable that a researcher might speak with a handful of people, identify a shared goal, and assume that they speak for all other users.
 Unfortunately, this is rarely, if ever, the case.
 It is important to avoid catering to one set of users to the exclusion of others.